Academic Policies

 In order to graduate from the seminary, students must meet all academic requirements set forth in this Catalog, settle all financial obligations to the seminary, and maintain high standards of moral and ethical conduct.
 The seminary requires that all students anticipating graduation be currently enrolled and have earned 1/3 of the hours for the degree program at the New Orleans Baptist Theological Seminary.
 These hours can be taken at the main campus, at any of the current extension centers, or through online courses.

-Students who wish to graduate must apply for graduation by September 15 for December graduation or February 15 for May graduation.
-The application for graduation may be found at www.nobts.edu/registrar.
+Students who wish to graduate must apply for graduation by the drop/add date for that academic term.
+The application for graduation may be found in the student portal.

 Key to Identifying Graduate Courses